U.S. Supreme Court blocks Texas law restraining social media companies

 The industry groups sued to try to block the law, challenging it as a violation of the free speech rights of companies, including to editorial discretion on their platforms, under the U.S. Constitution's First Amendment.

-Conservative Justices Samuel Alito, Clarence Thomas and Neil Gorsuch issued a written dissent, while liberal Justice Elena Kagan said she would have denied the industry groups' request.
+Conservative Justices Samuel Alito, Clarence Thomas and Neil Gorsuch issued a written dissent, saying that it is "not at all obvious how our existing precedents, which predate the age of the internet, should apply to large social media companies."
+Liberal Justice Elena Kagan separately dissented but did not offer any reasons.

 The Texas law was passed by the state's Republican-led legislature and signed by its Republican governor.
 Its passage comes as U.S. conservatives and right-wing commentators complain that "Big Tech" is suppressing their views.
 These people cite as a prominent example Twitter's permanent suspension of Republican former President Donald Trump from the platform shortly after the Jan.
 6, 2021, attack on the U.S. Capitol by a mob of his supporters, with the company citing "the risk of further incitement of violence."